hilyas/shell-utils/README.md

   -g: List IAM groups
   -u: List IAM users
   -s: List IAM service accounts
-If no flags are provided, the script will return metadata about the project.
 ```

 Before using the script, make sure you export the following environment variables before running the script.